jalex3421/QuizGame/README.md

 # QuizGame
-A little quiz game using HTML, CSS , JavaScript and MongoDB
+A little quiz game using HTML , CSS , JavaScript and MongoDB